 CL=DEXP(MU_2+ETACL)*EXP(ETA(OCC_CL))

-• Random effects parameters must be explicitely declared in the form XXX = ETA(n) where XXX is the parameter name and n is its index in the random effects matrix diagonal
+$PK, $PRED and $ERROR recordsXXX = THETA(n) where XXX is the parameter name and n is its index in the fixed effects vectorXXX = ETA(n) where XXX is the parameter name and n is its index in the random effects matrix diagonalHence, here is an adequate declaration of parameters:

 ; THETAs